Infrequently Noted

 Such policies won't help users stuck at the tail of the distribution, but might add a pinch of balance to a system that could further slow progress on the web platform.

 A workable cache will also need a new governance body within an existing OSS project or SDO.
 The composition of such a working group will be fraught.
-Rules that ensure representation by web developers (not framework authors) and browser vendors can be postulated, but governance will remain challenging.
-How the interests of security researchers and users on the margins are represented are open problems.
+Rules that ensure representation by web developers and browser vendors (not framework authors) can be postulated, but governance will remain challenging.
+How security researchers and users on the margins are represented are open problems.

 So, could we add a cache?
 If all the challenges and constraints outlined above are satisfied, maybe.
 But it's not where I'd recommend anyone who wants to drive the web forward invest their time — particularly if they don't relish chairing a new, highly contentious working group.